 Post-traumatic amnesia is a stage nearly all traumatic brain injury patients go through as they recover.

-As painful as it can be to have your loved one not recognize you and see them acting unlike themselves, it’s important to remember that this is only a temporary phase, and their memory of you will eventually return.
+As painful as it can be to have your loved one not recognize you, it’s important to remember that this is only a temporary phase.
+Their memory of you will eventually return.

 With that said, here are a few guidelines for family and friends of a person suffering from post-traumatic amnesia.

-- Stay calm.
-If your loved one sees other people acting distressed, it can add to the confusion and frustration they are already experiencing and make the situation much worse.
-In addition, too much stimulation can overload their already struggling brain and make recovery more difficult, so try to keep their room as quiet and calm as possible.
+Too much stimulation can overload their already struggling brain and make recovery more difficult, so try to keep their room quiet and calm.

-Finally, always remember that your loved one is not fully conscious right now and should not be held responsible for anything they do or say during this stage.
+Finally, always remember that your loved one is not fully conscious right now.
+They are not responsible for anything they do or say during this stage.

-Even though they seem awake, for the person experiencing post-traumatic amnesia, it is more like they are trapped in a bad dream.
+Even though they seem awake, the person experiencing post-traumatic amnesia feels trapped in a bad dream.

-So as challenging as it can be at times, don’t take any of their hurtful words or actions personally.
+So as challenging as it can be don’t take any of their hurtful words or actions personally.

-As time passes, your loved one will eventually regain control over their behavior and will start to remember again.
+As time passes, your loved one will eventually regain control over their behavior and will remember things again.